RittikornChouchonphant/Web_Svelte_Meteor/readme.md

 Raskit uses a number of open source projects to work properly:

-- [MeteorJS] - kick-starter from full-stack newbies
+- [MeteorJS] - kick-starting framework, perfect for full-stack newbies
 - [Svelte] - lastest fastest framework making websites more interesting
+- [MongoDB] - Make sure your exam is secure!